Butterflies in Sierra Nevada, a European hot spot for wildlife.

 Our final stop is in a path along the Genil river.
 Marbled White, Cleopatra and Meadow brown are everywhere.
 The river is patrol by Common Goldenring dragonflies and we also bump into a Large psammodromus which was enjoying a sunbath.

 Finally, Pau drives to Granada where the group will remain the following days sightseeing this terrific city.
 All in all, an enjoyable couple of days in these wonderful mountains full of interesting butterflies.
 In total, we recorded 65 species of butterflies.
+Please, do not hesitate to contact us for any schedule or tailor made tour around Granada and Sierra Nevada.

 Please sign up for the newsletter!!! / ¡Por favor suscribase a nuestro boletín de noticias!